top of page

 View along the way

 We still needed to climb some more.
-At a terrace we each ordered a cola and the lady offered to fill our water bottles.
-Later we only needed to descent to arrive at a campsite in Barrème, were we planned to arrive around 20:00.
-We got food and a guy recommended us to buy a bottle of Genepi, which was a type of liquor.
-That didn't seem a great idea.
+At a terrace, we each ordered a cola, and the lady offered to fill our water bottles.
+Later we only needed to descend to arrive at a campsite in Barrème, where we planned to arrive around 20:00.
+We got food, and a guy recommended buying a bottle of Genepi, a type of liquor.
+That didn't seem like a great idea.

 dag1_kaart.png